-- 4. The operator should check to see that the passengers have their feet on the floor of the footwell and that they are securely holding on to the person in front of them or to the side grips appropriately. - 5.
+- 4. The operator should check to see that the passengers have their feet on the floor of the footwell and that they are securely holding on to the person in front of them. - 5.
 Start the engine, look in all directions, and then accelerate to planing speed.